 When Mrs. Palin invoked slavery, she doesn’t just prove her rank ignorance.
 She confirms that if anyone truly qualified for a dose of discipline from Thomas Thistlewood, then she would be the outstanding candidate.

-Call me prescient but right then and there I saw trouble ahead.
+Call me prescient but I saw trouble ahead.

 Bashir apologized, of course, on his next show, and he meant it sincerely.
 So sincerely, I wondered how it could have happened in the first place.
 It wasn't something uttered in the heat of the moment.
 The segment was planned, the words were scripted, he said them on the air.
 Sometime during the hours it took to produce the segment, the initial fury over Palin's noxious jabbering should have abated.